 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of electronics-related imports among Ethiopian businesses and consumers.

-In 2019, Ethiopian importers spent the most on the following subcategories of pharmaceuticals.
+In 2020, Ethiopian importers spent the most on the following subcategories of vehicles.

-These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of pharmaceuticals-related imports among Ethiopian businesses and consumers.
+These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of vehicles-related imports among Ethiopian businesses and consumers.